vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

     - You should not enable this dynamic allow list, because incoming messages from this dynamic list will bypass spam filtering.

 ### Anti-spam outbound policy
-- Configure message limits and set the 'over limit action' to 'restrict users from sending email'.
-Users can be released from the [restricted entities](https://security.microsoft.com/restrictedentities) once there is no indication of a compromised user.
+- Configure outbound message limits:
   - Recommended Strict:
     ```
     Restrict sending to external recipients (per hour)